 9) Window Views For Everyone

 Having access to an office with a window used to be a luxury gained by just a few.
 Everyone else had to succumb to dreary artificial lights and being confined all day long.
 Taking away the correlation of work title hierarchy and quality of workspace has created a less mentally draining and more beautiful work environment in modern office design.
 The new model has flipped the old model around and placing top exclusive offices in the center of the floor plan.
 Translucent or transparent walls encompassing central rooms allow the light into their workspace.
 Now, everyday workers are exposed to light and views to the outdoors.
 That is very necessary for healthy and engaged employees.

 So far, we’ve seen how colors and natural elements make for healthier people in the workplace.
 Offices are taking that to the next level by making exercise easily accessible for their employees.
 Employees no longer have to purchase a gym membership and driving to and from the gym.
 They don’t even have to worry about when they’ll actually have time to workout.
 Instead, they can use the on-site gym before, after, or during work.

 Another modern office design trend that is also ergonomically satisfying is a standing desk.
 Employees can opt to stand up to work, or adjust the desk to be able to sit.
 It helps them move around and stay active during the day, instead of staying seated, which is proven to not be very healthy without some form of regular accompanying exercise.

 The main design inspiration for any office these day are the people who will be working there.
 Catering to their needs, appealing to their senses, and making it a great user experience for employees is what will truly define contemporary office design.
 Luckily, interior designers are able to take the elements that make an office function well and arrange them in an aesthetically pleasing way.
-If you need help with arranging your office design, book an online design consultation with a Decorilla designer today!
+If you need help with arranging your office design, schedule a Free Office Interior Design Consultation today!